Shirley Verrett

 Shirley Verrett was born on this date in 1931.
 She was a Black opera singer and one of the leading sopranos in the world.

 She was born in New Orleans to Leon Solomon, a building contractor, and Elvira Harris Verrett; she had four brothers and a sister.
-She and her parents were passionate members of the Seventh Day Adventist Church, an affiliation that would play a role in the development of Verrett's career.
+She and her parents were passionate members of the Seventh Day Adventist Church, an affiliation that would play a role in developing Verrett's career.
 When Verrett was five, the family moved to Oxnard, CA, where her father established the Verrett Construction Company.

-Verrett and her siblings were educated in Adventist schools, and for a short time, she was a student at Adventist-affiliated Oakwood College in Huntsville, AL. Although Verrett chafed at the church's restrictions, it would take a long time for her to break away.
+Verrett and her siblings were educated in Adventist schools, and for a short time, she was a student at Adventist-affiliated Oakwood College in Huntsville, AL. Although Verrett chafed at the church's restrictions, it would take her a long time to break away.
 The quality of her voice was apparent from an early age.
-When she sang her first solo at age five, her voice sounded like that of a ten- or twelve-year-old.
+When she sang her first solo at age five, her voice sounded like that of a ten—or twelve-year-old.
 The family was musical; they gathered to sing religious music at home.

-In 1948, when Verrett was 17, her father, who was sure of her ability to sing, encouraged her to enter a local talent competition for a John Charles Thomas Scholarship.
+In 1948, when Verrett was 17, her father, who was sure of her singing ability, encouraged her to enter a local talent competition for a John Charles Thomas Scholarship.
 Thomas was a popular baritone noted for his concert, radio, and film appearances and his support of young singers.
 One of her songs caught Thomas's attention, and he offered to pay for her to study with the celebrated singer and teacher, Lotte Lehman, at the Music Academy of the West.
-Verrett turned the offer down, saying she was not yet ready for serious study.
-This would not be the last time that she chose her own path.
+Verrett turned the offer down, saying she was not ready for serious study.
+This would not be the last time that she chose her path.

 At 18, Verrett married a man fourteen years her senior.
 The marriage lasted only a short time and would have legally ended much earlier had it not been for her church's ban on divorce.
 Until 1963, she combined her husband's name with hers and was known professionally as Shirley Verrett-Carter.

-Verrett studied real estate law and accounting at Ventura Junior College, earning an A.A. degree in 1951, after which she began a successful career selling real estate.
-But she began having doubts about her career choice and sought out a music teacher in the telephone directory.
+Verrett studied real estate law and accounting at Ventura Junior College, earning an A.A. degree in 1951.
+After that, she began a successful career selling real estate.
+However, she began having doubts about her career choice and sought out a music teacher in the telephone directory.
 The teacher she chose to train with was Anna Fitziu.

 She was a life member of the NAACP, Mu Phi Epsilon, and the Century Club.
 She was recently named a Lincoln Center Chamber Music Society board member.
 Having always loved Broadway, Verrett performed the role of Nettie Fowler in Rodgers and Hammerstein's "Carousel" at the Vivian Beaumont Theater at Lincoln Center in New York City during the 1994-95 seasons.
 This production was under the direction of Nicholas Hytner, and it won five Tony Awards.
 It also garnered Ms. Verrett a nomination for the Outer Critics Circle Award.
 She was also an honoree of the Drama League.